28547939/vpncore/README.md

-* Containers, each having its own IP address on a host's internal virtual network; each container has its own virtual network stack (using a Linux network namespace or FreeBSD VNET setting), as if it were a separate machine on the LAN represented by the host's virtual network
+* Containers, each having its own IP address on a host's internal virtual network; each container has its own virtual network stack (using a Linux network namespace or FreeBSD VNET setting), as if it were a separate machine on the LAN represented by the host's virtual network.
 * Clients, which can each either be a container on some host, or an Internet-connected device such as laptop or mobile phone capable of dialing into the network directly (via IPsec or otherwise).
   * Clients are just those things which, roughly, have IP connectivity with the WAN and act as clients to a host's containers in some way, whether a VPN container or otherwise.